hay/facetool/README.md

 This library and command line tool is mostly a wrapper around well-known libraries and algorithms like `ffmpeg`, `dlib`, `opencv` and `face_recognition`.

 ## Installation

-You'll need `git` and `pipenv` to run this tool.
+You'll need `git` and [`pipenv`](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv).
+Obviously, you also need a working installation of Python 3.
+I recommend the [Anaconda](https://www.anaconda.com/download) distribution.
+If you're on macOS this will all be much easier if you first install [`brew`](https://brew.sh/).

-1. Clone this repository
+1. Clone this repository: `git clone https://github.com/hay/facetool.git`
-2. `pipenv install`.
+2. Run `pipenv install`.
 This might take a while!
-3. `pipenv shell`
+3. Run `pipenv shell`
-4. Run your command
+4. Try running the script by typing `./facetool.py`

+If that all works you can try some of the commands below.

 ## Features